eoineoineoin/glTF_Physics/extensions/2.0/Khronos/KHR_collision_shapes/README.md

 ## Overview

 This extension adds the ability to specify collision primitives inside a glTF asset.
 This extension does not mandate any particular behaviour for those objects aside from their collision geometry.
 These types may be used in combination with additional extensions or application-specific business logic.
-The MSFT\_rigid\_bodies extension uses primitives defined in this spec to provide geometric primitives for collision detection in a rigid body simulation.
+The KHR\_rigid\_bodies extension uses primitives defined in this spec to provide geometric primitives for collision detection in a rigid body simulation.

 ## glTF Schema Updates